 The main feature that ZCash has is that it hides the identity of both the sender and receiver.
 In fact, it is so private that the only information you can see is the transaction date and time!

 Just like Bitcoin, no single person or authority controls ZCash — it is decentralized!
 Instead, the blockchain is maintained by miners, who earn ZCash coins in return for their time and electric power.

-So, now that you have a brief understanding of what it is and why it was created, the next part of my “What is ZCash” guide is going to explain some of its features in more detail!
+So, now that you have a brief understanding of what it is and why it was created, the next part of my “What is ZCash?” guide is going to explain some of its features in more detail.

-What Is ZCash Review: How can ZCash Be Used?
+ZCash Review: How can ZCash Be Used?

 The main purpose of ZCash is to allow people to send and receive funds quickly, cheaply and most importantly — privately.
 In fact, the ZCash team hopes that one day it will become a global payment system used by people all around the world.

 Think about how you might send funds to somebody living in a different country.
 You would have to use to a third party such as a bank or Western Union.
-Whichever option you choose, the fees are normally quite expensive.
+Whichever option you choose, the fees are normally quite high.

 For example, sending $200 to Southern Africa costs an average of 14.6%, or $29.20!
 That’s a big fee to someone who might be living in poverty.
 An international transfer like this is called a “Remittance”, and it is a multi-billion-dollar industry that makes third-party intermediaries lots of money.

-So how does ZCash compare?
-Well, the system is able to confirm a new block every 2.5 minutes.
+Zcash system is able to confirm a new block every 2.5 minutes.
 A block is similar to a container carrying lots of different packages.
 However, instead of carrying packages, a block carries transactions!
 This is much quicker than Bitcoin, which normally takes 10 minutes to confirm a block.